ctrliq/shim-review/README.md

 ### Please provide exact SBAT entries for all SBAT binaries you are booting or planning to boot directly through shim.
 ### Where your code is only slightly modified from an upstream vendor's, please also preserve their SBAT entries to simplify revocation.
 *******************************************************************************
-TODO: just kernel + shim?

-Grub2 + Fwupd should be unchanged from upstream Rocky versions
+Besides being signed with our keys, We intend to leave our grub2 and fwupd source code completely unchanged from the upstream Rocky (RHEL) versions, as we have no need to customize it beyond that.

 *******************************************************************************
 ### Which modules are built into your signed grub image?